Sepp Koster: Europe

 Sepp Koster grew up in Mol, Belgium and later moved to Antwerp.
 Koster started kart racing in 1989 at the age of 15.
 After successes he graduated to the Dutch Formula Ford championship in 1993.
 The young driver continued racing while studying mechanical engineering at the Eindhoven University of Technology.
 The 18-year-old driver made his debut with the Ford supported GEVA Racing team.
 While Bas Leinders won the championship, Koster achieved a third place in the standings after his inaugural autoracing season.
 The next year Koster won the Dutch and Benelux championships.
-Driving a Swift he participated in the Formula Ford Festival achieving a 17th place in the championship race.
-After winning his first championship in formula racing Koster graduated to Formula Opel.
-The driver scored two podium finishes during his first season and was placed sixth in the standings.
-At the EFDA Nations Cup Koster was coupled with Sandor van Es.
-With all drivers racing equal Reynard Formula Opel/Vauxhall cars the couple achieved a sixth place at the 1996 EFDA Nations Cup.
-The following season Koster doubled the amount of podium finishes he scored in the last season.
+Driving a Swift, he participated in the Formula Ford Festival achieving a 17th place in the championship race.
+After winning his first championship in formula racing, Koster graduated to Formula Opel.
+He scored two podium finishes during his first season and was placed sixth in the standings.
+At the EFDA Nations Cup, Koster was coupled with Sandor van Es.
+With all drivers racing equal Reynard Formula Opel/Vauxhall cars, the couple achieved a sixth place at the 1996 EFDA Nations Cup.
+The following season, Koster doubled the amount of podium finishes he scored in the last season.
 The good results meant he ended up third in the standings of the Formula Opel Europe championship.
 At the 1997 EFDA Nations Cup, again coupled with Sandor van Es, the duo reached a ninth place.